 Do you need car insurance for your driving test?
 You need a valid insurance policy for the car in which you’re taking your test.
 If you have professional lessons and plan to take your test in your instructor’s car, their insurance will usually cover you.
 However, if learning in your car or a family member’s, you’ll need your own insurance for both lessons and the test.

-Whether you're after learner driver insurance, young driver insurance or full temporary or subscription cover, you can get a quote in just minutes.
+Whether you're after learner driver insurance, young driver insurance or full temporary cover, you can get a quote in just minutes.